akantsevoi/Articles/DataDrivenUI/Intro/DataDrivenUI.md

 # Data driven UI #

-Hi in that small sequence of notes I wanna show you my approach and thoughts/practices in development UI layer.
+Hi in that sequence of articles I wanna show you my approach and thoughts/practices in development UI layer.

 And firstly I wanna tell you about DataDriven View Controllers.
-It’s not new idea.
+It’s not a new idea.
 I think you’ve heard/seen or even worked with that approach.
 But I want to define the terms.

-So the main idea - we should have isolated UI components with one input point.
+So the main idea - we should make isolated UI components with one input point.
 And we should influence on our UI component only by this point.
 Also only UI component should define what it can do.
 In code it looks like this:

 ``` code
 class MyView: UIView {